Ready-Mix vs Bagged Concrete: When to Use Each (2026 Cost Comparison)

 At what volume does ready-mix become cheaper than bags?

-Ready-mix becomes cheaper at around 0.5m³.
+Ready-mix often becomes cheaper around 0.8-1.0m³ once materials, labour, and consistency are included.
 One cubic metre of bags costs approximately $864–1,296 in materials.
-Ready-mix costs $220–280/m³ delivered in Sydney (March 2026).
+Sydney N25 ready-mix is typically $340–370/m³ before delivery and short-load fees.

 Can I get ready-mix for small jobs in Sydney?